michaelhyi/apiveil/README.md

 # APIVeil

+APIVeil is an AI-powered reverse proxy for monitoring and debugging APIs.
+It provides an interface where you can easily onboard reverse proxies, which will subsequently spin up AWS EC2 instances.
+Then, any requests sent to the proxy URL will be forwarded to the base API URL, with all API traffic logged in the interface.
+Users can then utilize LLMs and RAG to assist with debugging while using API documentation and traffic as context.

+This project was made for Georgia Tech's CS 4723: Inter Capstone Design.

+## Tech Stack

+- C++
+- Poco
+- WebSocket
+- Python
+- AWS
+- PostgreSQL
+- Flask
+- RAG
+- LangChain
+- Next.js

 Currently APIVeil consists of two servers:

 * **Proxy Server (proxy.cpp)**: Listens on port 3000 for incoming HTTP requests.
 Sends the request body to the OpenAI API (GPT-3.5-turbo) for processing.
 Wraps the processed text in JSON and sends it to a base API (here, a simple echo server).
 Returns the base API’s response back to the original client.